 The specimen is incubated with known quantities of complement and the antigen that is the target of the antibody being measured.
 The degree of complement fixation indicates the relative quantity of the antibody in the specimen.

 The test can measure IgM and IgG antibody titers or can be modified to detect certain antigens.
 It is accurate but has limited applications, is labor intensive, and requires numerous controls.

-These tests use antibodies linked to enzymes to detect antigens and to detect and quantify antibodies.
-The enzyme immunoassay (EIA) and enzyme-linked immunosorbent assay (ELISA) are examples.
+Enzyme immunoassays use antibodies linked to enzymes to detect antigens and to detect and quantify antibodies.
+Examples are

 Because sensitivities of most enzyme immunoassays are high, they are usually used for screening.
 Titers can be determined by serially diluting the specimen as for agglutination tests.

 Test sensitivities, although usually high, can vary, sometimes according to patient age, microbial serotype, specimen type, or stage of clinical disease.